section-engineering-education/engineering-education/content/articles/local-gitlab-repository-mirroring-to-an-external-gitlab-repository/index.md

 status: publish
 published: true
 url: /local-gitlab-repository-mirroring-to-an-external-gitlab-repository/
-title: local gitlab repository mirroring to an external gitlab repository
+title: local GitLab repository mirroring to an external GitLab repository
 description: In this tutorial, we will learn how to install Gitlab and how you can import Gitlab projects to a local Gitlab repository.
 author: kelvin-munene
 date: 2021-07-21T00:00:00-17:00